ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## Let's Code: Will Subsidies for Electric Cars Help Rural Towns?
+## Let's Code - Will a Subsidy for Electric Cars Help Rural Towns?

 ```yaml
 type: VideoExercise